 Overview

-Bishop is a modern programming language that transpiles to C++.
-It combines the power of C++ with an elegant, Python-inspired syntax designed for readability and ease of use.
+Bishop is a modern compiled programming language with elegant syntax designed for readability and ease of use.

 Type Safe